 Beef Braciole Pinwheel-Style

-- 4 Scallions (thinly sliced)
+- 4 scallions (thinly sliced)

-- 1/4 cup Chopped fresh Italian Parsley
+- 1/4 cup Italian parsley (chopped)

-- 8 ounce Italian Fontina (cut into 1/4-inch cubes)
+- 8 ounces fontina cheese (cut into 1/4-inch cubes)

-- 1/2 cup Freshly grated Parmigianop-Reggiano
+- 1/2 cup freshly grated Parmigiano-Reggiano

-- 1/2 cup Toasted Bread Crumbs
+- 1/2 cup toasted breadcrumbs

-- 1/4 cup Plus 3 tablespoons Extra-Virgin Olive Oil
+- 1/4 cup plus 3 tablespoons extra-virgin olive oil

-- Kosher Salt and freshly ground Black Pepper
+- Kosher salt and freshly ground black pepper to taste

 - Cut six 15-inch-long pieces of kitchen twine.
 Open out the beef, season on both sides with salt and pepper, and place it on a work so a long side is toward you.
-Spread the bread crumb mixture evenly over the beef, leaving a 1/2-inch border along the side farthest from you; press and gently pack the stuffing mixture onto the beef to keep it in place (you may have a little stuffing left over-it makes a great panini filling).
+Spread the breadcrumb mixture evenly over the beef, leaving a 1/2-inch border along the side farthest from you; press and gently pack the stuffing mixture onto the beef to keep it in place (you may have a little stuffing left over, it makes a great panini filling).
 Starting from the side nearest you, roll up the meat like a jelly roll, pressing any stuffing that falls out of the ends back into the roll, and tie tightly with the twine, spacing the ties evenly (it's easier if you have a friend to tie the beef while you hold the roll together).
 Wrap tightly in plastic wrap to make a compact roll, and place in the refrigerator for at least 2 hours, or as long as overnight.

-- Gently lay the pinwheels on the hottest part of the grill and cook, unmoved, for 5 to 7 minutes.
+- Preheat a gas grill or prepare a fire in a charcoal grill.
+Carefully unwrap the beef roll and, using a very sharp knife, cut it between the ties into six thick pinwheels.
+Brush gently on both sides with the remaining 3 tablespoons olive oil and season with salt and pepper.
+Gently lay the pinwheels on the hottest part of the grill and cook, unmoved, for 5 to 7 minutes.
 Using a thick spatula, carefully turn each pinwheel over and cook for about 4 minutes longer for medium-rare.
 (Don't be alarmed if some of the cheese in the stuffing starts to melt and char on the grill, making kind of a savory Florentine-cookie-like thing; but if you find it charring too much, move the pinwheels to a slightly cooler part of the grill.)
 Transfer to a platter and serve.